Peppertype vs Anyword for Marketing Copy 2026: Which One Actually Delivers?

 • 40+ content templates covering ads, product descriptions, email subject lines, social captions, and blog intros

-• Rewrite and rephrase tools that work surprisingly well for tightening existing copy
+• Rewrite and rephrase tools that are genuinely useful for tightening existing copy

 • Content tone settings — professional, casual, witty, and a few others